rogerxaic/EventStreams/eventstreams117.md

 # Limits and quotas
 {: #kafka_quotas }

 {{site.data.keyword.messagehub}} uses quotas to control the resources, such as network bandwidth, that a service can consume.
-The types and levels of quotas depend on whether you're using the Standard or Enterprise plan.
+The types and levels of quotas depend on whether you're using the Standard, Enterprise, or Lite plan.

+## Lite plan
+{: #limits_lite }

+### Network throughput
+{: #lite_throughput }

+A recommended maximum of 100 KB per second.
+Throughput is expressed as the number of bytes per second that can be both sent and received in a cluster.

+The recommended figure is based on a typical workload and takes into account the possible impact of operational actions such as internal updates or failure modes, like the loss of an availability zone.
+If the average throughput exceeds the recommended figure, a loss in performance might be experienced during these conditions.

+### Partitions
+{: #lite_partitions}

+1 partition for each service instance.

+### Retention
+{: #lite_retention}

+A maximum of 100 MB for the partition.

+### Other limits
+{: #lite_limits}

+* Maximum message size: 1 MB
+* Maximum concurrently active Kafka clients: 5
+* Maximum request rate [HTTP Produce API]: 5 per second
+* Maximum request rate [HTTP Admin API]: 10 per second

 ## Standard plan
 {: #limits_standard }